Skip to content

 Touch Iron

-Hasn’t it always been “wood”?
-Yes, in many cultures, touching wood is the proper response to stop evil eyes and envy.
+In many cultures, touching wood is the proper response to stop evil eyes and envy.
 However, Italians seem to believe in the power of iron instead.
-Tocca Ferro, which means ‘touch iron,’ is a proverb you may hear a lot while in Italy.
+Tocca ferro, which means ‘touch iron,’ is a proverb you may hear a lot while in Italy.
+This superstition may originate from the ancient belief that iron, being a strong and durable metal, could ward off evil spirits and bad luck.
+Modern Italians, particularly in the northern regions, often touch iron objects or even their belt buckles to protect themselves from misfortune.

-If Italy happens to be your next destination, you’ve now known many places to visit and explore.
-You’ve also learned a lot of Italian superstitions that may help you show respect to their culture and beliefs.
-They may also come in handy when it comes to warding off bad luck.
+If Italy is your next destination, you now have a wealth of places to visit and explore.
+You’ve also gained insight into Italian superstitions, which can help you show respect for their culture and beliefs.
+Plus, these superstitions might come in handy for warding off bad luck along the way.
+Enjoy your travels and immerse yourself in the rich traditions of Italy!

 Leave a comment